mafintosh/peer-wire-protocol/README.md

 	// ... read piece ...
 	callback(null, piece); // respond back to the peer });

+wire.requests; // how many requests to we currently have pending
 ```

 You can set a request timeout if you want to